appear-sh/introspector-js/README.md

 This JS introspector is a tool that listens to both incoming and outgoing traffic in JS runtime (browser, node) and detects the shape (schema) of it and reports this schema to Appear platform where it's further merged, processed, and analyzed.

-Because it reports only schema of the traffic, it never sends any actual content of the data nor PII.
+Because it reports only the schema of the traffic, it never sends any actual content of the data nor PII.

 ## Table of Contents